Rokhlin dimension: duality, tracial properties, and crossed products

 The following is the main result of this section.
-It generalizes previously known characterizations of duals of Rokhlin actions of Izumi when $G$ is finite and $A$ is separable (Theorem~3.8 in~\cite{Izu_finiteI_2004}), and Barlak-Szabo when $G$ is compact and second countable, and $A$ is separable (Theorem~4.27 in~\cite{BarSza_sequentially_2016}).
+It generalizes previously known characterizations of duals of Rokhlin actions of Izumi when $G$ is finite and $A$ is separable (Theorem~3.8 in~\cite{Izu_finiteI_2004}).
 In particular, since we do not make any cardinality assumptions or $G$ or on $A$, we obtain new information even in the well-studied case of Rokhlin actions (when $d=0$ ).